Neighto/DeckHustle/README.md

 # DeckHustle

 ### Man the cannon and fire at the ghost ship!
 Be wary however, the ghost captain won't go down easily.
+This was my first completed game made in Unity (January 2018).

 <img src="Images/Cover.png" width="400px" height="400px">